While you can have an elaborate training plan for your trek to get fit, you need to focus on primarily two aspects:

 Sometimes you may join a trekking group late — less than 30 days to the trek start date.
 This puts an enormous pressure on the training schedule.

 In such a situation, you need to start training without losing a day’s delay.
-You need to compress the training schedule so that it can quickly get you to the cardiovascular threshold of being able to cover 5 kms in 30 mins.
+You need to compress the training schedule so that it can quickly get you to the cardiovascular threshold of being able to cover 5 km in 40 minutes.

 Increase the jogging distance by 0.5 km everyday instead of the 0.25 suggested earlier.